44 Gorgeous Grey Gemstones & Crystals with Photos

 What is the rarest grey gemstone?

 One of the rarest grey gemstones is Gray Spinel, also known as Pleonaste.
-Gray Spinel is durable gemstone valued for its beautiful gray colour and exceptional clarity.
-It is relatively scarce compared to other more common gemstones in the gray spectrum.
+Gray Spinel is a durable gemstone valued for its beautiful gray colour and exceptional clarity.
+It is relatively scarce compared to other, more common gemstones in the gray spectrum.

 What is the name of grey quartz?